RowDaBoat/lunar-hub/README.md

 ## What's nodrop.btc?
 - An easily extensible bare-bones approach to DevOps on Bitcoin that minimizes dependencies.
 - `nodrop.btc` integrates well-known Bitcoin-related services in a simple way using `docker` to run and manage services.
-- Configurations aim to be the most unassuming possible, generated with guided scripts, but still retaining the full customization options of each service.
+- Configurations aim to be as simple as possible, generated with guided scripts, but still retaining the full customization options of each service.
+- Startup scripts solve usual pitfalls such as waiting for other services to be available.
 - Encourages newcomers to install Bitcoin's ecosystem services without the hassle.

 ## Requirements
 Any Linux machine with `Linux`, `git`, and `docker`.